hwayne/autohotkey-scripts/README.md

 Several of the files showcase different topics in AHK.
 Among them:

 * Input hooks, extensible hotkeys: FolderMode
-* Window Groups: WindowSwitcher
+* Window Groups: WindowSwitching.ahk
-* Using external programs: Clipimage, Timer
+* Using external programs: Timezone.ahk
-* GUIs: TK
+* GUIs, reading files: GUI.ahk
-* Objects, writing to files: Researcher
+* Objects, writing to files: Researcher.ahk

 Some of the files

-**THIS IS V1, NOT V2.** I've migrated all my personal scripts to v2 (it's way better) but haven't updated this repo yet.
-Doing the work in another branch.